 - Specialization: The treatment methods for substance use vary between substances.
 For instance, opioid addiction treatment looks very different from gabapentin addiction treatment.
 For this reason, you should ask the facility if they have experience with challenges you’re facing.
 For instance, if you’re mixing gabapentin and alcohol, they should be able to provide you with alcohol withdrawal support alongside gabapentin detox.

 - Support Methods: Some treatment facilities are far more involved than others.
-For instance, at Zinnia Healing, we offer text support and ongoing services even after you finish an inpatient program.
+For instance, at Zinnia Health, we offer text support and ongoing services even after you finish an inpatient program.
 This continued support is critical to lasting success during and after treatment.

 - Medical Services: Residential facilities offer round-the-clock medical supervision especially during detox.
 Afterwards, the providers guide you toward a holistic recovery program.
 As an example, if you’ve been diagnosed with anxiety, depression, or PTSD, they can help you manage those conditions throughout detox and recovery.

 Substance abuse treatment can be provided as an inpatient or outpatient program.
 An inpatient program may consist of short-term hospitalization or long-term residential treatment.

 If you start with hospitalization, you may be transferred to a residential facility to complete treatment following the detox process.